 County Down’s Hillsborough Oyster Festival will stretch itself over the 5-8 September.
 The Guinness World Record for eating the most oysters was made at the 2005 festival, at a whopping 233 in three minutes by the county’s very own Colin Shirlow.
 The search for the new record breaker is on, but challengers will have to bring their mollusc-slurping A-game in order to beat Shirlow's shuck.
 Clarenbridge, County Galway

 The next oyster hot spot is the

 Clarenbridge Oyster Festival, south of Galway City, where a sheltered bay and delicate ratio of fresh and salt water means oyster perfection.
-Come 12 September the oysters will be shucked and the slurping will begin.
+Come 13 September the oysters will be shucked and the slurping will begin.
+This will also be a family affair as Clarenbridge invites back its recent emigrants for family reunions galore.
 The weekend begins with the Market day, which showcases the town’s traditional wares such as crafts, food, music, song and dance.
 Galway International Oyster Festival, County Galway

 And last but not least is the

 Galway International Oyster Festival at the end of September.
 Galway is renowned for a good party, and it hosts the oysters in its usual cosy revelry style.
 The headline event is the incredible work of expert shuckers at the World Oyster Opening Championships.
 Watch, gasp and let your appetite lead you to a Seafood Trail for dinner.